AyrA/ExcelStuff/README.md

 Protection
 ----------
-All files are protected.
+Most files are protected.
 Not because I do want to hide my stuff, but to prevent accidental edits, as it voids the digital signature.
 If you want to have a look at the code or change the sheets, use **1234** as password for unlocking

+Also when downloading these excel files you might need to right click it first, select "properties" and the on the lower right, click on "allow" if it is present

 ExcelPlayer
 ===========